Eisenwave/tccpp-articles/variable_names.md

 - aren't generic
 - don't use confusing acronyms

-Short variable names are fine as for loop counters.
+Short variable names are fine as for loop indices.
 ## Bad Example
 ?inline
 ```c